Staying Safe while Supporting Local in Edmonton

 Snuggle up in a cozy corner with a hot cup of tea and a book, and you've got yourself a discount ticket to adventure, romance, and intrigue.
 The Glass Bookshop & Audreys Books are offering delivery throughout the city, so you can keep turning pages long after you've burned through your personal collection.

 As restaurants around the city slowly open their doors, some will continue providing curb-side pick up or delivery.
-Whether you choose to stop in, or devour your delicious meal from your own kitchen table, supporting a local Edmonton watering hole is a great choice.
+Whether you choose to stop in, or devour your delicious meal from your own kitchen table, supporting a local Edmonton eatery is a great choice.
 Check out Skip the Dishes or Uber Eats for a variety of local options!
 Avenue Edmonton has also assembled a list of delectable Edmonton restaurants that will bring world-class meals straight to your door.
 Here are some of our favourite local watering holes that will take dinner to a whole new level:

 Become Top Chef (of your household)